jhap1982/giveituruguay/2000/2000-02-02 - Melbourne Entertainment Center, Melbourne, Australia/README.md

 ## Setlist

-Around the World
+1. Around the World
-Suck My Kiss
+2. Suck My Kiss
-Your Pussy's Glued to a Building on Fire JOHN
+3. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+4. Scar Tissue
-If You Have to Ask
+5. If You Have to Ask
-Otherside
+6. Otherside
-Blackeyed Blonde
+7. Blackeyed Blonde
-I Could Have Lied
+8. I Could Have Lied
-Easily
+9. Easily
-Pea
+10. Pea
-My Lovely Man
+11. My Lovely Man
-I Like Dirt
+12. I Like Dirt
-Blood Sugar Sex Magik
+13. Blood Sugar Sex Magik
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-Under the Bridge
+16. Under the Bridge
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Green Heaven
+18. Green Heaven
-Police Helicopter
+19. Police Helicopter
-Fire
+20. Fire

 ## Notes